Carbonec2/ConULearn/documentation/acceptanceTesting.md

 12.1 Click on a course in which you have already taken a quiz | |  The user should be directed to the course dashboard | Pass 12.2 Click on a quiz you have already taken | | The student should see the quiz page for the quiz that was taken, with an appropriate grade on top and disabled radio buttons. | Pass

-## 13. Choosing amount of questions for quizzes
+## 13. Choose the amount of questions for quizzes
 ### User Story: As a teacher, I want to choose the amount of questions in my quizzes.

 **Precondition:**